 2Your secondary nodes are always consistent in themselves.
 Notice that this kind of consistency is a local consistency model.
 There exists no global consistency in MARS.
 Global consistency would be practically impossible in long-distance replication where Einstein's law of the speed of light is limiting global consistency.
-The front-cover pictures showing the planets Earth and Mars tries to lead your imagination away from global consistency as in "MARS Think(tm)".
+The front-cover pictures showing the planets Earth and Mars tries to lead your imagination away from global consistency models as used in "DRBD Think(tm)", and try to prepare you mentally for local consistency as in "MARS Think(tm)".

-wait one hour until it is applied (under regular circumstances).
+wait one hour until it is replayed (under regular circumstances).
 If your data inside your filesystem /mydata/ at the primary site is accidentally destroyed by rm -rf /mydata/, you have an old copy at the secondary site.
 This way, you can substitute some parts3 of conventional backup functionality by MARS.
 In case you need the actual version, just replay in "fast-forward" mode (similar to old-fashioned video tapes).